Erechtheus/geolocation/README.md

 # Tested improvements
  - FastText as embedding method -> Performance for text-model is below our current methods.
 But, we did not use a fast-text model explicitly learned on social-media data
+ - LSTM using recurrent dropout -> no improvement can be oberved